Karuppu (film): Filming

 Principal photography began with an inaugural puja ceremony on 27 November 2024 at Masani Amman temple in Pollachi with the presence of the film's cast and crew.
 The first schedule commenced the following day in Coimbatore.
 In early December, pictures from the sets leaked online which featured Trisha and Suriya dressed as lawyers, leading to speculation about their characters.
 By mid-February 2025, the team planned to shoot key sequences at the East Coast Road (ECR) in Chennai.
-During filming at Velichal in the Kelambakkam–Vandalur stretch, the makeshift platforms set by the art direction team, resulted in unexpected roadblocks which led to the concerned local villagers informing to the authorities.
-In response, the police intervened and halted filming, citing that the makers failed to obtain proper permissions for shooting and the officials advised the production team to secure prior approval from the Tambaram Metropolitan Police Commissioner's office.
-This resulted in the planned schedule to be cancelled.
+During filming at Velichal in the Kelambakkam–Vandalur stretch, makeshift platforms erected by the art direction team caused unexpected roadblocks, prompting local residents to alert authorities.
+Police subsequently intervened and halted filming, citing the production team's failure to obtain the necessary permissions.
+Officials advised the makers to secure prior approval from the Tambaram Metropolitan Police Commissioner's office, resulting in the cancellation of the planned schedule.

-In early March 2025, the team moved to Hyderabad for filming a crucial sequence at the Ramoji Film City.
-Later that month, the production team planned for a song shoot resembling a festive backdrop.
-Arun Venjaramoodu constructed a huge set at the Adityaram Studios in ECR for a song sequence that featured over 500 dancers beside the lead actors, and the song would be choreographed by Shobi.
-In early May, it was reported that filming was planned to wrap later that month.
-However, as of August, filming has yet to be completed.
-In late October, Balaji revealed that three fourths of the film had been completed.
+In early March 2025, the production moved to Hyderabad to film a crucial sequence at Ramoji Film City.
+Later that month, the team shot a festive song sequence featuring over 500 dancers alongside the lead actors.
+Production designer Arun Venjaramoodu constructed a massive set at Adityaram Studios in ECR for the sequence, which was choreographed by Shobi.
+In early May 2025, reports stated that filming was expected to wrap later that month.
+However, by August 2025, production had yet to be completed.
+In late October 2025, Balaji revealed that approximately three-fourths of the film had been completed.
+In early 2026, it was officially confirmed that filming had been completed; however, six months later, parts of the Kaaval Karuppu portions in the climax had to be reshot despite the film having been locked as Balaji was no longer satisfied; though Suriya was already filming for Vishwanath & Sons in Hyderabad, he came to Chennai and completed the reshoots in two days.

 Music

-The soundtrack was initially announced to be composed by A. R. Rahman in what would have been his fourth with Suriya in the lead, after Aayutha Ezhuthu (2004), Sillunu Oru Kaadhal (2006), and 24 (2016).
-However, Rahman opted out for unknown reasons, and on 9 December, Sai Abhyankkar was announced as the new composer.
-The first single "God Mode" was released on 20 October 2025 on Diwali.
+The soundtrack was initially announced to be composed by A. R. Rahman in what would have been his fourth collaboration with Suriya in the lead role after Aayutha Ezhuthu (2004), Sillunu Oru Kaadhal (2006), and 24 (2016).
+However, Rahman opted out for undisclosed reasons, and on 9 December 2024, Sai Abhyankkar was announced as the replacement composer.

+The first single, "God Mode", was released on 20 October 2025 during Diwali.
+The second single, "Naanga Naalu Peru", was released on 23 March 2026.
+The third single, "Raathu Raasan", was released on 14 April 2026 on the occasion of Tamil New Year.
+The song featured vocals by Sai Abhyankkar and V. M. Mahalingam in their first collaboration, while also reuniting Abhyankkar with rapper Paal Dabba after "Oorum Blood" from Dude (2025).
+The lyrics were written by Vivek.
+On 13 May 2026, the extended version track "Verappa Extended" was released digitally on Spotify.
+The audio launch event was held on 26 April 2026 at Solamalai College of Engineering in Madurai.
+The entire album was released on 25 May 2026.